SAP-samples/teched2022-AD163/TypeScript/README.md

 [Exercise 8 - Second View with Navigation](exercises/ex8/)<br>
 [Exercise 9 - Card with NumericHeader](exercises/ex9/)

 Already finished?
-Here are some additional improvements for the application, they are unrelated and can be done seperately in any order you prefer:<br>
+Here are some additional improvements for the application, they are unrelated and can be done separately in any order you prefer:<br>

 [Exercise 10A - Replace the local JSON data with an OData service](exercises/ex10_A/)<br>
 [Exercise 10B  - Add a chart with DataBinding](exercises/ex10_B/)<br>